 The Graduate Design Program is focused on educating graduate (both Masters and Doctoral) students through hands-on design learning and industry-sponsored projects.
-The cornerstone of this program is a three-semester sequence of courses that begin in January, and culminate the following year in May.
-The first course in this sequence is Advanced Product Design (APD).
-APD is a studio class that focuses on consumer product design and helps equip students with the tools necessary to complete the two-semester Graduate Design projects course which follows.
+The cornerstone of this program is a sequence of courses that begins in the fall semester, and culminates four semesters later in May.
+The first course in this sequence is MCEN 5055 Advanced Product Design (APD).
+APD is a studio class that focuses on consumer product design and helps equip students with the tools necessary to complete the two-semester Graduate Design projects course the following year.
+APD is followed in the spring by MCEN 5045 Design for Manufacturability (DFM).
+DFM teaches students how to take their conceptual designs generated in APD, and transform them into products which are ready for manufacturing.

-You can complete the three-semester course sequence if you are admitted to the ME Design Track, or through the Design Pathway option available in all ME Tracks.
-The Design Pathway allows you to complete the three course sequence as enrichment/elective credits in the other ME Tracks.
+You can complete the four-semester course sequence if you are admitted to the ME Design Track, or through the Design Pathway option available in all ME Tracks.
+The Design Pathway allows you to complete the four course sequence as enrichment/elective credits in the other ME Tracks.

 Enrollment in these courses is limited and highly competitive due to high demand.
-You must apply for admission to Advanced Product Design by November 1st for spring semester enrollment.
+You must apply for admission to Advanced Product Design by April 1st for fall semester enrollment.
 Admission to the BS/MS program doesn't include admission to the Design Track.
 Please contact Professor Mark Rentschler if you have any questions.

 University of Colorado Boulder